veravolkova/CopilotHackathon/exercisefiles/node/README.md

 - **/getLineByLinefromtTextFile**:

-Create a promise to read **sample.txt** file in the root directory line by line, and return a list of lines that contains "Fusce"<br />
+Create a promise to read **sample.txt** file in the root directory line by line, and return a list of lines that contains "Copilot"<br />
 Return the list of lines<br />

 - **/calculateMemoryConsumption**: